 Convention Definition Important Provides important information.
 It is recommended that you read the text or follow the link.
 Note The information can be of use to you.
 It is recommended that you read the text or follow the link to more information.
 Also see Go to the link or guide to see more general information about the topic being discussed.
 Usually includes both text and a link.
 The small blue arrow is used when there is one (sometimes two) cross reference and no text describing the link.
 Often used in settings pages to link you to accompanying theory or extra detail. Тір This is general information that can be of use but is not required knowledge.

-Examples Go to the example collection to learn more.
+Convention Definition Examples Go to the example collection to learn more.
 Console Mode This note relates specifically to something in Console Mode.

-Convention Definition Graphical Mode This note relates specifically to something in Graphical Mode.
-Diffusion Module This indicates that the information relates to the add-on Diffusion (DICTRA) Module.
-Precipitation Module This indicates that the information relates to the add-on Precipitation Module.
+Video Indicates there is a video tutorial on our website, usually in relation to an example.
+Graphical Mode This note relates specifically to something in Graphical Mode.
+Diffusion Module (DICTRA) This indicates that the information relates to the add-on Diffusion Module (DICTRA).
+Precipitation Module (TC-PRISMA) This indicates that the information relates to the add-on Precipitation Module (TC-PRISMA).
+Process Metallurgy Module This indicates that the information relates to the add-on Process Metallurgy Module.